codethor0/human-behaviour-convergence/docs/blog/0001-rationale.md

 ## Closing thoughts

-Human Behaviour Convergence is our invitation to explore behavioural forecasting responsibly.
+Human Behavior Convergence is our invitation to explore behavioral forecasting responsibly.
 By leaning on synthetic data, deterministic pipelines, and open collaboration, we can stress-test ideas that would otherwise stay locked inside proprietary systems.
 Whether you are a researcher, engineer, or policymaker, we hope this repository gives you a safe playground to build, critique, and improve the next generation of centaur forecasting systems.